ludflu/i3h_response_by_variance/README.md

 # I3H Response and Variance ETL Documentation

-This library provides functionality for processing and transforming experimental data, particularly focused on normalizing and analyzing response measurements.
+This library provides functionality for processing and transforming experimental data, particularly focused on normalizing and analyzing reagent readouts from Cytometry by time of flight (CyTOF).

-Its intended to assist in the design of immune assay panels, by providing a structured way to find combinations of cell types, stimuli and reagent readouts that are most informative because they show a robust response and wide variance accross a patient population.
+Its intended to assist in the design of immune assay panels, by providing a structured way to find combinations of cell types, stimuli and reagent readouts that are most informative because they show a robust response and wide variance accross a patient population and low correlation with the other selected combinations.

 ### Data Filtering